communitytechnology/communitytechnology.github.io/docs/cck/installing-configuring/_posts/2014-10-15-advanced-hardware-setups.md

 <section id="introduction">
 <h2>Introduction</h2>

 <p>For most community wireless networks, installing a few rooftop and window nodes will fit the needs of the neighborhood or town.
 For others, more complex installations and configurations will be required.
-This guide follows and is an advanced companion to <a href="{{site.baseurl}}/docs/cck/installing-configuring/common-hardware-setups/">Common Hardware Setups</a>, which covers the most common and basic Commotion configurations.</p>
+This guide follows and is an advanced companion to <a href="{{site.baseurl}}/docs/cck/installing-configuring/common-hardware-setups/">Common Hardware Setups</a>, which covers the most common and basic wireless router configurations.</p>

 <p>Sometimes you will need to connect multiple nodes together at a single site, and this guide will help you do that.
 Some of the instructions below require some familiarity with networking concepts, so we recommend reading through <a href="{{site.baseurl}}/docs/cck/networking/learn-networking-basics/">Learn Networking Basics</a> first.</p>

+<p><strong>Note:</strong> These instructions are for routers running <a href="https://www.commotionwireless.net">Commotion</a>, you will need to adapt the intructions if you are using another firmware.</p>

 <p><img src="{{site.baseurl}}/files/CCK_CommonConfigs_buildings.png" style="max-width:590px;" /></p>

 </section>